beccasaurus/beccasaurus/README.md

 > I have been writing both Ruby and C# for over 15 years (_since 2005_)

 ### 👩‍💻 Projects
-> I am currently working on authoring my first programming language!
+> I am currently working on authoring my first technical book!

 ### 📫 How to Reach Me
 > Message me over on [my LinkedIn profile](https://www.linkedin.com/in/rebeccataylorr/)